aztfmod/terraform-addons-caf/modules/azuredevops/module/README.md

 # Azure DevOps

+> :warning: This solution, offered by the Open-Source community, will no longer receive contributions from Microsoft.

-This submodule is part of [Cloud Adoption Framework](https://github.com/aztfmod/terraform-azurerm-caf) landing zones for [Azure on Terraform](https://github.com/terraform-providers/terraform-provider-azurerm).
+This submodule is part of [Azure Terraform SRE](https://github.com/aztfmod/terraform-azurerm-caf) landing zones for [Azure](https://github.com/terraform-providers/terraform-provider-azurerm).

 You can instantiate this submodule directly using the following parameters: